Sara Manisera is an independent reporter and writer working in the Middle East, in particular in Lebanon, Iraq, Syria, Tunisia and Italy.

 • Environment

-MATINA - For over two decades, residents near banana plantations in Costa Rica have been exposed to pesticide sprays from planes, affecting their health and environment.
-Despite being banned in Europe, these chemicals are still exported to Global South for use in agriculture, where they are often used by major companies like Dole Food Company and Chiquita International.
+MATINA - For more than two decades, people living near banana plantations in Costa Rica have been exposed to pesticides sprayed from airplanes, affecting their health and the environment.
+Despite being banned in Europe, these chemicals are still exported to the Global South for agriculture use, often by large companies such as Dole Food Company and Chiquita International.

 Europe's Seas in Danger